 M2 has developed a unique approach in order to cultivate inspired and inspiring Jewish educators who will transform Jewish life and Jewish community.

-Values based
+Values-based

 Our approach is defined by values education.
-Our programs provide training and research to enable educators to craft learning experiences infused with Jewish values and teach how to apply and express values in a Jewish context.
-By emphasizing values education, we’re able to make Jewish ideas accessible to everyone without compromising on the depth and sophistication of our teaching.
+Our programs provide training and research to enable educators to craft learning experiences infused with Jewish values and to apply and express values in a Jewish context.
+By emphasizing values education, we are able to make Jewish ideas accessible to everyone without compromising on the depth and sophistication of our teaching.

 Experiential

 M2 believes that Judaism must be experienced first-hand in order to generate learning.
-People grow when encountering and grappling with powerful experiences that truly matter.
-M2 gives educators the tools to create transformative and immersive experiences, ones that can bring meaning and purpose the lives of thousands of Jews.
+People grow when they encounter and grapple with powerful experiences that truly matter.
+M2 gives educators the tools to create transformative and immersive experiences, ones that can bring meaning and purpose to the lives of thousands of Jews.

 Integrated

 M2’s programs are comprehensive and holistic, addressing multiple and diverse aspects of what it means to be an educator, what it means to be a Jew, and what it means to be a human being.
 They give educators tools to engage participants in intuitive and immersive learning experiences that address the whole person.
-Our programs integrate theory and practice; intellect and emotion; academic rigor and concrete methods of learning, thinking, and doing.
+Our programs integrate theory and practice, intellect and emotion, academic rigor, and concrete methods of learning, thinking, and doing.

 Intentional

 M2 emphasizes intentionality.
 Our name, M2, represents Machshava and Ma’aseh, intention and action – two values whose interplay is at the core of Jewish life.
-We believe that these values are at the foundation of Jewish experiential education.
+We believe that these values are the foundation of Jewish experiential education.
 M2 also represents Jewish education as Melechet Machshevet, a deliberate craft.
-We aim to give Jewish educators a sense of significance to their work and a sense of purpose.
+We aim to give Jewish educators a sense of significance about their work and a sense of purpose.

 Multidisciplinary

-M2 pioneered an innovative multidisciplinary approach to education.
-We draw from a broad range of disciplines and fields – including scriptwriting, psychotherapy, architecture, and anthropology, as well as Jewish texts and philosophies.
-Using this creative approach, M² provides educators with new models and methods that help them make Jewish life more compelling, meaningful, and accessible, providing a new language and structure with which to teach.
+M2 has pioneered an innovative multidisciplinary approach to education.
+We draw from a broad range of disciplines and fields, including scriptwriting, psychotherapy, architecture, and anthropology, in addition to Jewish texts and philosophies.
+Using this creative approach, M² provides educators with new models and methods that help them make Jewish life more compelling, meaningful, and accessible, providing a new language and structure to use in their teaching.

 THE M2 ROADMAP

 M2 was established in 2016 with a budget of just under $700,000 and two staff members.
 Now, only three years later, with a current budget of $2.8 million, M2 has successfully created a network of passionate and professional educators whose work has reverberating impact across the globe.
-Our varied programing covers a vast array of topics, reaches a wide and inclusive range of constituencies, and offers a full spectrum of educator support.
+Our varied programming covers a vast array of topics, reaches a wide and inclusive range of constituencies, and offers a full spectrum of educator support.